stratisproject/Documentation/source/SmartContracts/contracts-in-depth.rst

 Serialization
 ~~~~~~~~~~~~~~~~~~~
 Serialization of primitive types to byte arrays can be performed using the ``Serializer`` object exposed on ``Stratis.SmartContracts``.
+Serialization should always be successful, except when attempting to serialize a ``null`` reference type, which will return ``null``.

 Deserialization
 ~~~~~~~~~~~~~~~~~~~